rolivencia/rolivencia/README.md

 ## About Me:
 😄 Pronouns: he/him.

-💻 Currently working as Research & Development Consultant at [KBC (A Yokogawa Company)](https://www.kbc.global/).
+💻 Currently filling the Scrum Master and Research & Development Consultant roles at [KBC (A Yokogawa Company)](https://www.kbc.global/).

 🛠️ I specialize in Angular and TypeScript as my current core technologies.
 I'm also a devoted agilist and I'm a [Certified Scrum Master](https://github.com/rolivencia/rolivencia/blob/main/csm-certificate.pdf).